Chili Verde

 Can I freeze Chili Verde?

-How can I adjust the spiciness of Chili Verde?
+How do I adjust the thickness of the sauce?